Memory conformity: Famous real-world examples

-In 2003 immediately after the murder of former Swedish foreign minister Anna Lindh, witnesses were put in a room together, so they could not leave the scene of the crime until they were interviewed.
+In 2003 immediately after the murder of former Swedish foreign minister Anna Lindh, witnesses were put in a room together so they could not leave the scene of the crime until they were interviewed.
 The witnesses discussed the scene with each other while in the room, contrary to what they were told to do.
-The specific descriptions the witnesses gave about the perpetrator upon leaving the room were influenced by each other, causing the police to collect false information about the perpetrator while initially searching for him or her.
+The specific descriptions the witnesses gave about the perpetrator upon leaving the room were influenced by each other, causing the police to collect false information during the initial search for the perpetrator.
 The perpetrator, Mijailo Mijailovic, was caught on camera and did not match the descriptions that the eyewitnesses gave.
 Conclusions have been made that the cause of this false search was rooted in witnesses discussion of their accounts with one another, which caused them to influence each other's memories of the event.

 Another example occurred after the 1995 Oklahoma City bombing.
 Three employees were working at the location where Timothy McVeigh rented the truck he used in the bombing.
 Two of the witnesses originally thought that McVeigh was by himself, but the third believed that McVeigh came with an accomplice.
 After the three were left to discuss the event, the two witnesses came to the conclusion that there was indeed a second person who assisted McVeigh.
-The FBI believes that this "accomplice" never existed despite their initial search for him or her.
+The FBI believes that this "accomplice" never existed.
 The employee who claimed to have seen an accomplice most likely unintentionally influenced the other two employees, causing them to make later claims about an accomplice as well.

 A possible example is an event from 1941 involving Rudolf Hess, Adolf Hitler's Chief of Staff, who had flown to Scotland to present the Duke of Hamilton with a peace proposal between Germany and Britain.
 Hess parachuted from his aircraft some miles off course, was apprehended and held, until two people who had met him years before, could be brought to identify him as Rudolf Hess.
 Prior to their meeting with Hess, the two individuals heard a radio report that Rudolf Hess had parachuted into Scotland and had been apprehended.
 The report colored their confirmation of Hess's identity when the man in question was shown to them.
 Despite the fact that about a hundred people in London could have positively identified Hess, the identification was made by these two men who anticipated it was Hess they were about to identify due to the report they had heard.
 Because no other people were ever called to identify Hess in subsequent years, there has been speculation that a double had impersonated Hess in this event.

-The Mandela effect is an example of incorrect memories being reinforced by others who share the misconception.